mindbeam/unbase/DESIGN.md

 # Possible Consistency Models

-## Causal Tree - A form of strong eventual consistency
+## Explicit Causal Graph - A form of strong eventual consistency

 Each object is comprised of a series of edit atoms, each of which corresponds to the creation, amendment, or deletion of the object.
 Question: Is each of the fields in the edit object necessarily a CRDT?